 Marking: 0 to 20 points (pass mark: 10)

 You will receive instructions concerning the written test and the oral tests in good time.
 The tests will take place at a specific time on a specific date.
 If you do not reply to an invitation, cannot be contacted by email or fail to show up for a test, you will be disqualified.
 You must follow the instructions to the letter.
 Any failure to follow the instructions or any action not consistent with the instructions will lead to your immediate disqualification.

 4. List of suitable candidates

-Candidates will be informed individually of their results.
+Candidates will be informed individually in writing of their results.

-The list of suitable candidates will be posted on the official noticeboards in Parliament’s buildings.
+The list of suitable candidates will be published on Parliament’s intranet.

-The period of validity of the list of suitable candidates will expire on 31 December 2024; however, it may be extended by decision of the appointing authority.
+The period of validity of the list of suitable candidates will expire on 31 December 2024.
+Its validity may be extended by decision of the appointing authority.
 If it is extended, the candidates whose names have been included on the list will be informed in good time.

-You are asked to read carefully the annexed Guide for Candidates in selection procedures organised by the European Parliament before completing the application form and to provide the relevant supporting documents.
+You are asked to read carefully the Guide for Candidates in selection procedures organised by the European Parliament before completing the application form and to provide the relevant supporting documents.